-While announcing the partnership, the Minister of ICT and Innovation, Paul Ingabire said the collaboration will complement existing government initiatives aimed at increasing digital inclusion.
+While announcing the partnership, the Minister of ICT and Innovation, Paula Ingabire said the collaboration will complement existing government initiatives aimed at increasing digital inclusion.

 “We are pleased to launch this partnership with Google to complement existing efforts to drive digital inclusion, skilling and support the growth of the innovation ecosystem in Rwanda,”